fullstackn/strip-terminal/README.md

 App supposed to be called from menu of order details by calling option `Stripe Terminal Payment`.

+In order to install up in dev mode:
+- run `pnpm dev`
+- create a tunnel
+- install app through Saleor web-interface

-To use the application, you need to register a Stripe account and set values for the environment variables
+To use the application, you need to register a Stripe account, create a reader (test mode is available) and set up values for the environment variables:
 - STRIPE_SECRET_KEY (Developers -> API keys -> Secret key)
 - STRIPE_READER_ID (Terminal reader ID)

-The application page displays
+The application page displays:
 - information about the order we intend to pay for
 - buttons for payment and refund